-Take a moderate hike on the Klamath section of the Coastal Trail to Hidden Beach, with the option to explore the Yurok Loop Trail.
-Get world-class views of redwood-clad slopes, the vast Pacific Ocean, and the mouth of the Klamath River, plus enjoy the seclusion of Hidden Beach.
+Take a scenic hike on the Klamath section of the Coastal Trail to Hidden Beach, with the option to explore the Yurok Loop Trail.
+Get world-class views of the vast Pacific Ocean, redwood-clad slopes, and the mouth of the Klamath River, plus enjoy the seclusion of Hidden Beach.

 Coastal Trail Klamath Section to Hidden Beach Key Data

 Elevation gain: 800 feet

 Season: Year-round, often foggy in summer

 Contact: Redwood National Park and State Parks